ufal/npfl129/exam/questions.md

 - Describe the part of the SMO algorithm which updates $b$ to maximize the Lagrangian.
-If you explain how is the update derived (so that if I performed the instructions, I would come up with two $b$ candidates and a rule how to utilize them), you do not need to write explicit formulae.
+If you explain how is the update derived (so that if I performed the instructions, I would come up with two $b$ candidates and a rule how to utilize them), you do not need to write explicit formulas.
 [10]

 - Describe the one-versus-one and one-versus-rest schemes of constructing a $K$-class classifier by combining multiple binary classifiers.
 [5]